Bijective counting of involutive Baxter permutations: Involutive Baxter permutations as decorated plane bipolar orientations

 We now claim that orientations in $\cM$ correspond to plane bipolar orientations with certain decorations.
-Given a plane bipolar orientation, the \emph{sink-degree} is the number of edges incident to the sink, a \emph{sink-edge} is an edge incident to the sink, and a \emph{sink-corner} is a corner not incident to the outer face and delimited by two sink-edges consecutive at the sink (note that the number of sink-corners is the sink-degree minus $1$).
-Define a \emph{decorated plane bipolar orientation} as a plane bipolar orientation where an arbitrary subset of the sink-corners are marked, and a subset of sink-edges are marked in such a way that all sink-corners incident to a marked sink-edge are marked.
-As shown in Figure~\ref{fig:inv}(b)-(c), there is a bijection between the class $\cM$ of monosource orientations and the class $\cD$ of decorated plane bipolar orientations with the following parameter-correspondences:
+Given a plane bipolar orientation, the \emph{sink-degree} is the degree of the sink, and a \emph{sink-edge} is an edge incident to the sink.
+A \emph{corner} of a planar map is an angular sector delimited by two consecutive edges around a vertex.
+For a plane bipolar orientation, a \emph{sink-corner} is a corner incident to the sink but not in the outer face (note that the number of sink-corners is the sink-degree minus $1$).
+Define a \emph{decorated plane bipolar orientation} as a plane bipolar orientation where an arbitrary subset of the sink-corners are marked, and a subset of sink-edges are marked in such a way that the sink-corners incident to a marked sink-edge are marked.
+As shown in Figure~\ref{fig:inv}(b)-(c), there is a bijection between the class $\cM$ of monosource orientations and the class $\cD$ of decorated plane bipolar orientations with the following parameter-correspondence: